lolbrish/pebble-watchfaces/README.md

 15 minute timer is continually reset by any large movements of the watch -- these are taken to be suggestions that the wearer is not in front of a computer.
 Also has the side effect of encouraging wrist/arm movement :)

 15 minute timer is also continually reset if the watch is completely still -- taken to be a suggestion that no one is wearing the watch at all!

+dots on the right side of the watch indicate the current